 Canada needs a coordinated, national, evidence-based approach to address FASD that provides federal leadership and builds on the work that has already been done at the provincial, regional, and community levels.

-A National FASD Strategy would also ensure that critically needed multilevel supports are available for pregnant women and new mothers and their children, so that prevention of FASD that is effective, respectful and addresses social determinants of health receives attention and action.
+A National FASD Strategy should be person-centred, include first-person perspectives, be culturally appropriate for the diversity of Canada’s population, and reflect the needs of Canada’s northern, rural, and remote communities.
+It would also ensure that critically needed multilevel supports are available for pregnant women and new mothers and their children, so that prevention of FASD that is effective, respectful and addresses social determinants of health receives attention and action.